CliMT/climt/README.rst

 install binary wheels, eliminating the requirement of a compiler on your system.

-More detailed instructions are available in the `documentation`_.
+Detailed instructions for Mac and Linux systems are available in the `documentation`_.

 Features
 --------